y4050/expense_tracker/README.md

 # Expense Tracker
-This app helps user to track their expenses
+This app helps user to track their expenses.